+Identity first

-Person first Identity first acknowledges the person before the disability.
-E.G.: "people with disability" or "person with autism". acknowledges the disability is an inseparable part of a person's identity.
+...acknowledges the disability is an inseparable part of a person's identity.

 E.G.: "disabled people" or "autistic person".

-"Person first language is viewed as emphasising the value and worth of the individual by recognising them as a person instead of reducing them to their disability." ~ Disabled People's Organisation Australia (DPO Australia) Identity first language "acknowledges disability as an important aspect of a person's identity.
+Identity first language "acknowledges disability as an important aspect of a person's identity.
 [It] is viewed as recognising that disability is a part of a person's identity, not an added extra.
 Disability cannot be separated from who you are as a person."

 Disabled People's Organisation Australia (DPO Australia)